RGIT Australia: Short courses

-Short courses are offered in a variety of areas including Barista, Latte Art, First Aid, Food Safety (1 and 2) and Responsible Service of Alcohol.
+Short courses were offered in a variety of areas including Barista, Latte Art, First Aid, Food Safety (1 and 2) and Responsible Service of Alcohol.

-The courses range from four to eight hours and can be completed within a day.
+The courses ranged from four to eight hours and could be completed within a day.

 Student life

 Student body

-The campuses consist of both local and international students.
-The international students are from 47 different countries and speak around 50 different languages.
+The campuses consisted of both local and international students.
+The international students were from 47 different countries and spoke around 50 different languages.

-RGIT provides on-campus activities such as Open Day, publications, giveaways, graduations, resources and support to all students at all campuses.
+RGIT provided on-campus activities such as Open Day, publications, giveaways, graduations, resources and support to all students at all campuses.